When Will Self-Driving Cars Be Available?

 No self-driving cars are currently allowed on UK roads, but the government has now said the first such vehicles could be on UK roads by 2025.
 Some cars, coaches and lorries with self-driving features could even be operating on motorways in the next year, the Department for Transport said.

-UK roads could see self-driving vehicles rolled out by 2025 thanks to new government plans – backed by £100 million – which will prioritise safety through new laws and create thousands of new jobs in the industry.
+UK roads could see self-driving vehicles rolled out by 2025 thanks to new government plans.
+Backed by £100 million, this scheme will prioritise safety through new laws and create thousands of new jobs in the industry.